AnningMao/AnningMao.github.io/_posts/2021-10-08-Tourist Website-1.1Data Model and Database Design.md

 ---
-title: Tourist website-1.1 Data model and Database design
+title: Data Model and Database Design
 tags: .Netcore/API/MVC
 author: Anning Mao
 ---

-# Data Model and Database Design

 What is the first thing that needs to be done for a new project?
 Your answer may be "build a database".
 This is sufficient for small projects, but not enough for large projects.